-Most bank (or university, or hospital, or ...)
+Most bank (or university, or hospital, or ...) buildings are similar

-• Most bank (or university, or hospital, or arlines, or online stores, ...) websites are similar
+Most bank (or university, or hospital, or airlines, or online stores, ...) websites are similar

 Example: Disneyland

 The organizational structure of Disneyland made a new, unfamiliar concept-the theme park-easily understandable to mid-1950s Americans by appealing to their emotions and fantasies